CudaText-addons/cuda_vim_mode/readme/readme.txt

   dL - delete to text end
   d/ - delete until text position (text is asked in dialog)

-  c - change - like "d" commands (cd, cb, cw, ce...) but also goes to insertion mode
+  C - change to end of line (delete to end of line, go to insertion mode) c - change - like "d" commands (cd, cb, cw, ce...) but also goes to insertion mode

   v - enter visual mode